neksa/mutagene/docs/rank_doc.rst

 -----------
 Description
 -----------
-"mutagene rank" estimates the expected background mutability for each nucleotide or codon, calculates a score and p-value in order to rank mutations with respect to their driver status.
-The method requires a number of samples where a given mutation was observed
+"mutagene rank" module ranks mutations with respect to their driver statuses.
+The method requires three input parameters: the background mutability model for each nucleotide or codon, a number of samples where a given mutation was observed (mutational frequency) and the overall number of samples in a given cohort of patients.
+The background mutability model, mutational frequency and number of samples are specified and taken from the input file by default.
+Arguments below can overwrite the default.

 Please cite the MutaGene ranking method as
 Anna-Leigh Brown, Minghui Li, Alexander Goncearenco, Anna R Panchenko